Kamakura kubō/Koga kubō

 Similar to his father, Shigeuji continued to oppose the deputy of Kantō and the Muromachi bakufu.
 However, unlike Mochiuji, Shigeuji survived this prolonged struggle known as the Kyōtoku Conflict for approximately thirty years, bearing responsibility for the advent of the Sengoku period in the Kantō.

 Uncertainties regarding the details of his youth give rise to several theories.
-Shigeuji was known as Eijumaru or Manjuōmaru, and was born either in 1434 or 1438.
-Under the first theory, several children of Ashikaga Mochiuji were captured at the Battle of Yūki in 1441, including Yasuōmaru, Haruōmaru, and a four-year-old child; however, while in transit to Kyōto, the sixth shōgun, Ashikaga Yoshinori, was slayed in the Kakitsu Incident, so the children were spared from execution and, to their own fortune, survived.
+Shigeuji was known as Eijumaru or Manjuōmaru and was born either in 1434 or 1438.
+Under the first theory, several children of Ashikaga Mochiuji were captured at the Battle of Yūki in 1441, including Yasuōmaru, Haruōmaru, and a four-year-old child; however, while in transit to Kyōto, the sixth shōgun, Ashikaga Yoshinori, was slayed in the Kakitsu Disturbance, so the children were spared from execution and, to their own fortune, survived.
 The four-year-old is believed to have been Shigeuji.
 This would place his year of birth as 1438.
 Thereafter, in the eighth month of 1449, the orphan of Mochiuji staying in the residence of Toki Mochimasu of Kyōto went to Kamakura and became the next Kamakura kubō.

 Under the second theory, the child who departed from the Toki residence was not Shigeuji, but his younger brother, 尊敒.
 Meanwhile, Shigeuji traveled from Shinano Province to Kamakura either in 1445 or 1446, becoming the Kamakura kubō in the third month of 1447.
 He then held his coming-of-age ceremony in the summer of 1449.
 Based on this theory, Shigeuji was born as the son of Mochiuji in 1434, and while he was still very young in 1439, his father and his older brother, Yoshihisa, died in the Eikyō Conflict, and the role of the Kamakura kubō came to an end.
 Thereafter, Shigeuji was raised by Ōi Mochimitsu in the Saku District of Shinano Province.